jhakonen/wot-teamspeak-mod/README.md

 Tests
 -----
-TessuMod has a battery of behaviour tests.
+TessuMod has a battery of unit and behaviour tests.

 To execute them you need:
  * Windows